Bumbleeeee/Optimization-calculator/README.md

 # Optimization-calculator
 A calculator for various numerical optimization algorithms

-run the following line to install the required packages pip install -r requirements.txt
+run the following line to install the required packages\n pip install -r requirements.txt